lkirch/ScienceSage/docs/about_sciencesage.md

 - Answers include references, and users can expand to see the retrieved context.

 **Tips**
+- If you changed the topic and explanation level, you need to click Try Example to update the question.
 - Use the “Thumbs Up/Down” buttons help improve answer quality.
 - Expand “Show Sources” to see where information came from.